BismaBRJ/human-task-scheduler-genetic-algo-hs/README.md

 ### Required installations

-1. Install Haskell, such as by using `GHCup`: <https://www.haskell.org/downloads/>
+1. Install Haskell, such as by using `GHCup`, which may include installing `cabal` etc: <https://www.haskell.org/downloads/>

-    You may need about 6--10 GB or more for this.
+    You may need about 5 (five) GB or more for this.

 2. Install the [Nix package manager](https://github.com/NixOS/nix) (no need to install the Nix operating system).